Oldranda1414/AutoDev/docs/testing.md

 The following test categories where identified.

-### Description

-The description case reppresents what a human created prompt might look like, similar to how a user would prompt [ChatGPT](https://chatgpt.com/) to generate the dev env config by simply describing his project.

-These tests are located at `test/desc/`.

-### N-shot prompting

-The prompt of the model was aided by the precence of an example of the desired result, as in an example of a functioning flake.nix file that defines the develoment shell for agiven language or tech stack.

-These tests are located at `test/nshot/N`

-where N is the number of examples present in the prompt.

-The executed tests have values of N in the interval 1..3.

 ### Project directory structure

 The prompt was completed with the contents of the project directory, as in directory structure and file names.

+These tests are located at `test/directory_structure/`.

 ### Project files contents

 The prompt was completed with the full contents of the project directory, as in directory structure, file names and contents.

+These tests are located at `test/file_contents/`.

+### 1-shot prompting

+The prompt of the model was aided by the precence of an example of the desired result, as in an example of a functioning flake.nix file that defines the develoment shell for simple project.

+The prompt also comprehends the project directory strucure and file contents, so this is one of the most verbose prompts tested.

+These tests are located at `test/1_shot`

 ### Test files provided